-Exhaust ducts
+Section 68 Exhaust ducts

-Exhaust ducts for combustion products shall be placed and designed such that hot surfaces and sparks cannot ignite potential leaks of combustible liquids and gases, and such that waste gases are not an inconvenience for personnel, or create hazardous situations for helicopter traffic.
+Exhaust ducts for combustion products shall be placed and designed such that hot surfaces and sparks cannot ignite potential leaks of flammable liquids and gases, and such that waste gases are not an inconvenience for personnel, or create hazardous situations for helicopter traffic.

-Exhaust ducts from atmospheric tanks and vessels shall be placed and designed such that emissions of toxic or combustible gases do not entail increased risk for the personnel or the facility.
+Exhaust ducts from atmospheric tanks and vessels shall be placed and designed such that emissions of toxic or flammable gases do not entail increased risk for the personnel or the facility.

-Lifting appliances and lifting gear
+Section 69 Lifting appliances and lifting gear